Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/DOCUMENT-AUTHORIZATION.md

 build and maintain a lookup table for parent-child EducationOrganization identifiers.
 For example, when a School with SchoolId 123 and LocalEducationAgencyId 456 is POSTed, after all validations are completed DMS will add School 123 as a child of LocalEducationAgency 456 to its internal hierarchy.
-These relationships will be stored in the backend as well as cached.
+These relationships will be stored in the backend datastore as well as the search engine.

 #### EducationOrganizationHierarchy Backend Storage